 Keeping the air below 60 percent humidity allows for a comfortable rest that does not feel burdened by hot or heavy air.
 Moreover, the dehumidifier will control the dust must and allergens that may irritate a sleeper with asthma or allergies.

 Keeping a dehumidifier in the bedroom can help with better and more restful sleep.

 5. Increases the Life of Your Belongings

-Aside from mold and Mildew, humidity in the home can produce rust spots and spoil grains (like bread) quickly.
+Aside from mould and Mildew, humidity in the home can produce rust spots and spoil grains (like bread) quickly.
 Reducing humidity in the home can increase the lifespan of several of your belongings, as well as the home itself.

-The constant flux and increase in humidity caused by showers can cause rust stains either in shower or bathtub as well as the walls or fixtures around the shower.
+The constant flux and increase in humidity caused by showers can cause rust stains either in the shower or bathtub as well as the walls or fixtures around the shower.
 Dehumidifiers can help regulate moisture, which will reduce the risk of metals like tools, hinges, bathtubs, sinks, and toilets from experiencing rust damage.

 As evident from the previous discussion of Mildew, dehumidifiers can reduce the buildup of Mildew in carpets and wallpaper.
 The avoidance of excess moisture will increase the longevity of your carpet or wallpaper and avoid the risk of continually replacing them due to excess moisture.

 6. Reduces your Energy Bills

 While it may seem counterintuitive, running a dehumidifier in the home can reduce some of your energy bills.
 When the dehumidifier runs, the air feels slightly cooler.
 More moisture causes the air to feel hotter.
 Drier air will feel cooler to the body.